bythealphabet/mern-boilerplate/README.md

 ##### problems adding emotionjs with storybook.

-In order to add Emotion to the project and make it work corectly with Storybook we need to modify the Storybook Webpack configuration by adding a webpackFinal Method to the object that is being return by the main.js file in the.storybook folder.
+In order to add Emotion to the project and make it work correctly with Storybook, we need to modify the Storybook Webpack configuration by adding a webpackFinal Method to the object that is being returned by the main.js file in the .storybook folder.

     -    module.exports = {
     -    stories: [